uea-teaching/graphics1-2022/lectures/polygon-filling.md

 ::: incremental

 - The `draw` function will now draw from $x^{'}_{a}$ to $x^{''}_{a}$.
-- The x values are repeated for each line
+- The x values are updated for each line
 - until a new BSET entry is found.
 - In our example, when we reach $y_d$.